ksdfg/Hermes/README.md

 list) with your number.
 It requires you to scan a QR code from your phone, so preferably use it from a desktop / laptop.

+This application is meant primarily for event management - to contact people who have signed up for events for relaying information and reminders.
+Any usage of this application outside of this usecase is not endorsed, and I will not take responsibility for it.

 ## To setup and run the application

 - Set a `secret` as an environment variable, or set in a `.env`.